Poojagarg1617/Brassica-MultiTrait-Analysis/README.md

+## Repository Structure

+- `phenotypic_analysis/` – MGIDI and PCA-based multi-trait analysis
-# MGIDI and Genomic Data Analysis in Brassica
+- `genomic_analysis/` – SNP filtering and VCF preprocessing# MGIDI and Genomic Data Analysis in Brassica

 This repository contains R scripts for integrative analysis of phenotypic and genomic data in Brassica.
 The workflows focus on multi-trait genotype evaluation and SNP data preprocessing, supporting downstream breeding and genomics studies.

 ## Overview

-This repository includes two main analytical workflows:
+The repository includes two main analytical workflows:

 ### 1. Multi-Trait Genotype Evaluation (MGIDI + PCA)
 - Computes the Multi-trait Genotype-Ideotype Distance Index (MGIDI) for genotype selection